-When major corporations like Adobe, GE, Deloitte, and Microsoft ditched their annual performance reviews, they set off sea change in the world of performance management.
+When major corporations like Adobe, GE, Deloitte, and Microsoft ditched their annual employee performance reviews, they set off sea change in the world of performance management.
 There’s now nearly universal agreement that these antiquated practices don’t work and need to go, but very little agreement about what to do instead.
 This gap has left HR and business leaders scratching their heads.

 Last month I sent an email to all of our employees (which I’ve included below) where I shared my vision for 15Five’s next major thrust — namely, how we intend to replace the annual performance review with something uniquely designed for the times we find ourselves in today.

-In a recent HBR article about this shift, Peter Cappelli and Anna Tavis share a story about the head of HR of the drugmaker Coloran, who back in 2002 abandoned the annual performance review and replaced it with what he’d found was a more effective way of reinforcing desired behaviors.
+In a recent HBR article about this shift, Peter Cappelli and Anna Tavis share a story about the head of HR of the drugmaker Coloran, who back in 2002 abandoned the annual performance appraisal and replaced it with what he’d found was a more effective way of reinforcing desired behaviors.
 The article continues,

 Back then the idea of abandoning the traditional appraisal process — and all that followed from it — seemed heretical.
 But now, by some estimates, more than one-third of U.S. companies are doing just that.
 From Silicon Valley to New York, and in offices across the world, firms are replacing annual reviews with frequent, informal check-ins between managers and employees.

-Yes, I agree that performance reviews in their traditional form (typically done annually, often cumbersome, more backward than forward-looking, and more focused more on giving someone a grade than authentically helping them improve themselves or their performance over time) need to go, but I think abandoning them entirely is throwing the baby out with the bathwater.
+Yes, I agree that employee performance reviews in their traditional form (typically done annually, often cumbersome, more backward than forward-looking, and more focused more on giving someone a grade than authentically helping them improve themselves or their performance over time) need to go, but I think abandoning them entirely is throwing the baby out with the bathwater.

 There is great benefit to the practice of reflection, both self-reflection as well as the reflection we receive from others.
 Reflecting weekly during something like a check-in is wonderful for making sure that we and the people who work for us are staying on track, are able to course correct when need be, and are able to give and get the continuous feedback necessary to perform at our best.

-But weekly is far too frequent an interval to reflect on how we’re growing and developing over time.
+But weekly is far too frequent an interval to conduct a self-review on how we’re growing and developing over time.
 Given the pace and nature of business today combined with the pitfalls of recency bias (i.e. we give far more weight and credence to our recent memories), annually is far too long.
 If we’re going to create a structure to support someone in growing and developing over time, we need something in between.

 My answer to that question is detailed in the email below that I shared with 15Five employees last month.